moq-wg/moq-transport/draft-ietf-moq-transport.md

 An `OBJECT_STREAM` message carries a single object on a stream.
 There is no explicit length of the payload; it is determined by the end of the stream.
-An `OBJECT_STREAM` message MUST be the first message on a unidirectional stream.
+An `OBJECT_STREAM` message MUST be the first and only message on a unidirectional stream.

 An Object received in an `OBJECT_STREAM` message has an `Object Forwarding Preference` = `Object`.